liberatos278/discord.ts-framework/README.md

 		commandDoesNotExist?: {

 			// The message the bot sends if the command does not exist (default 'Command does not exist') content?: string,

+			// To turn off sending response messages (default false) disable?: boolean
+		},

+    // The case when the specified sub-command does not exist subCommandDoesNotExist?: {

+			// The message the bot sends if the sub-command does not exist (default 'Sub-command does not exist') content?: string,

 			// To turn off sending response messages (default false)